seerajakonnur/Machine-Learning-and-Computational-Biology-Projects/Reassortment_Prediction_Avian_Influenza/Readme.md

 Overall, the external evaluation set contained **17 non-reassortant sequences** and **5 reassortant sequences**.
 Curating this dataset was challenging because publicly available whole-genome influenza sequences are not always clearly annotated as reassortant or non-reassortant.
 Only sequences with complete CDS information were included, and care was taken to avoid overlap with the training data.

+## Data Availability

+The repository includes curated metadata tables and accession identifiers used for dataset construction.
+Raw genome sequences are not stored directly in the repository and can be retrieved from their respective public databases using the provided accession IDs.

 ## Results

 A detailed summary of outputs, figures, and prediction files is available in the [`results/`](results/) folder.